Piqora/blog/_posts/2015-05-06-User-Generated-Content-Marketing-How-To-Get-Permission-To-Use-Photos-On-Instagram.markdown

 UGC images from bloggers and complimentary brands – this type of UGC, from influencers (who may or may not be paid), and friendly brands is great, but hard to build a strategy around.

-Pros: Often very high quality, and increases exposure of your brand to the audiences of the blogger or friendly brand.
+<strong>Pros:</strong> Often very high quality, and increases exposure of your brand to the audiences of the blogger or friendly brand.

-Cons: Not scalable.
+<strong>Cons:</strong> Not scalable.
 Unless you want to keep paying those blogger fees, or those brands are so friendly they’re OK to keep publishing for your brands benefit.

 UGC images from a request or from a contest -- this type of UGC comes in bunches and is often pre-approved (according to the terms of your promotion).

-Pros: You get to ask for exactly what you want, rights and permission to reuse are figured out in advance.
+<strong>Pros:</strong> You get to ask for exactly what you want, rights and permission to reuse are figured out in advance.

-Cons: The quality level is varied since the users’ motivation was to win a prize.</li>
+<strong>Cons:</strong> The quality level is varied since the users’ motivation was to win a prize.</li>

 UGC images from individual users who feel a major connection to a brand, and include that brand’s hashtag – This is most meaningful type of UGC.
 It’s often the highest quality, and can be a clear indication of a user who’s a real brand advocate.